A Gebrannte Mandeln recipe (German candied almonds) the way you know and love them from the German Volkfests and fairs!

 They are ready for eating!

-Place all of the ingredients except for the almonds in a heavy saucepan.
+- Place all of the ingredients except for the almonds in a heavy, well-seasoned cast iron pan or non-stick pan.
 Bring it to a boil until the sugar melts.
 Add the almonds and reduce the heat to medium-high.